quacksouls/bitburner/doc/guide/program.md

 ![Working for MegaCorp](image/company-work.png "Working for MegaCorp")

-Both images above show a button that says `Do something else simultaneously`.
+Both images above show a button that says <kbd>Do something else simultaneously</kbd>.
 Click on that button and your focus would be taken away from the task, and you should see something like the left or right panel of the following image.
 (The left panel shows your unfocused work for the faction Slum Snakes, not CyberSec.)
 You are still actively earning reputation, but your earning rate is lowered because you are being penalized for not focusing on the task.
 One of the factions has an Augmentation that removes the penalty for not focusing on a task; see the section [Faction progression](faction.md).

 ![Unfocused work](image/unfocus-work.png "Unfocused work")

 You can only focus on one task at a time.
-Suppose you click the button `Do something else simultaneously`, then you go to The Slums and commit a crime.
+Suppose you click the button <kbd>Do something else simultaneously</kbd>, then you go to The Slums and commit a crime.
 Your focus would be taken away from the faction/company work.
 A screen would popup to show that are currently focusing on a crime.
 Now you are back to passively earning faction or company reputation.

 ### Share